ZecHub/zechub/styles/guide.md

 - **Be brief**.
 Give users enough information for them to solve a problem or make a choice.

 - **Skip periods in titles**.
-Remove periods from titles.
-Skip the end punctuation on titles, headings, subheads, UI titles, and list items with three or fewer words.
+Remove the end punctuation on titles, headings, subheads, UI titles, and list items with three or fewer words.
 Periods are used in paragraphs and body copy.

   - Examples: Press the Send button. → Press the Send button